Government Grant

 Other Canadian organizations

-Other types of Canadian organizations (e.g.: large corporations, non-profits, universities, research centres, etc.) may participate in CELTIC-NEXT projects, but need to secure funding from alternative sources or self-fund their project participation.
+Other types of Canadian organizations (e.g.: large corporations, non-profits, universities, research centers, etc.) may participate in CELTIC-NEXT projects but need to secure funding from alternative sources or self-fund their project participation.